Nuclear transmutation: Alchemy

 The term transmutation dates back to alchemy.
 Alchemists pursued the philosopher's stone, capable of chrysopoeia – the transformation of base metals into gold.
-While alchemists often understood chrysopoeia as a metaphor for a mystical, or religious process, some practitioners adopted a literal interpretation, and tried to make gold through physical experiment.
+While alchemists often understood chrysopoeia as a metaphor for a mystical or religious process, some practitioners adopted a literal interpretation and tried to make gold through physical experimentation.
 The impossibility of the metallic transmutation had been debated amongst alchemists, philosophers and scientists since the Middle Ages.
 Pseudo-alchemical transmutation was outlawed and publicly mocked beginning in the fourteenth century.
 Alchemists like Michael Maier and Heinrich Khunrath wrote tracts exposing fraudulent claims of gold making.
 By the 1720s, there were no longer any respectable figures pursuing the physical transmutation of substances into gold.
 Antoine Lavoisier, in the 18th century, replaced the alchemical theory of elements with the modern theory of chemical elements, and John Dalton further developed the notion of atoms (from the alchemical theory of corpuscles) to explain various chemical processes.
 The disintegration of atoms is a distinct process involving much greater energies than could be achieved by alchemists.